Skip to main content

 Exit

 Some 85 per cent of 16+ go on to sixth form.
 The remainder leave either for a ‘fee holiday’ at a state sixth form college, a more vocational education, or boarding school.
-Nottingham, Birmingham, Exeter, Oxford Brookes, Nottingham Trent, Leeds, Bath, Newcastle, UCL and Loughborough the most popular university destinations – almost 70 per cent are Russell Group.
+Bath, Bristol, Durham, Exeter, King’s College London, Imperial College London and Nottingham the most popular university destinations recently – almost 70 per cent are Russell Group.
 Most, but not all, to study heavy-duty subjects such as aeronautical engineering, dentistry, maths, modern languages, physics, geography and history.
 Sports science and geology also popular.
-One to Oxbridge in 2022, plus one medic.
-For a school of this calibre, surprisingly few head overseas, but there were two in 2022 – to Cyprus and Netherlands.
+Six to Oxbridge in 2024.
+For a school of this calibre, surprisingly few head overseas.

 Latest results